ynklab/Labov-guideline/README.md

 narrative_span (ja/en): A guideline for the narrative span- and type- detection task in Japanese/English

-clause_classification (ja/en): A guideline for the clause classification (micro-/macro- structure) task in Japanese/English
+clause_classification (ja/en): A guideline for the clause classification (micro-/macro- structure) task in Japanese/mechanical English traslation.

 ### Citation